Language deprivation in children with hearing loss: Typical language development for deaf and hard of hearing children

 Similar linguistic milestones are found in both signed and spoken languages.
-Reduced access to language may result in behavior problems as the child does not have a way to express his wants or needs.
+Reduced access to language may result in behavioral problems, as the child does not have a way to express his wants or needs.
 Language deprivation may also affect their neurological development.
 The timing and quality of language exposure are more important than hearing status for developing age-appropriate skills.

 Technology and interventions

 With currently available technology and interventions, children are likely to successfully achieve age-expected spoken language skills.
 Technology such as cochlear implants, hearing aids, and bone-anchored hearing aids can potentially help provide access to spoken language.
 This access can vary greatly from person to person due to factors such as cause and severity of deafness, the age of when hearing technology is introduced, and time of language exposure.
 Speech therapy, audiology, and other services have the potential to help maximize the access provided through hearing technology.
 Even for children using hearing technology, the age they were exposed to language (whether visual or spoken) will have a role in how much they can benefit from the technology.
 Speaking, though, is not the only option for communication for deaf and hard of hearing children.
 Language exposure, either signed or spoken, from birth builds and strengthens brain tissue that can be used in a variety of language contexts in the future.
-For example, if in the future the person undergoes surgery to receive a cochlear implant, their language exposure from birth can be an important factor in regards to acquisition of spoken language aided by the implant.
+For example, if in the future the person undergoes surgery to receive a cochlear implant, their language exposure from birth may be an important factor in regards to acquisition of spoken language aided by the implant.

 All too often, though, deaf and hard of hearing children do not follow the typical language development timeline.
 When a child is deprived of language from the beginning, they can be dramatically behind their peers in terms of hitting milestones.
 This can impact learning for the rest of their lives.